raehik/binrep/README.md

 derivers for refining and unrefining a given data type.
 (You'll need my [refined](https://github.com/raehik/refined) fork too.)

+### Similar projects
+#### Kaitai Struct
+[Kaitai Struct](https://kaitai.io/) is a wonderful declarative parser generator project.
+They bolt an expression language and a whole lot of binary cleverness on top of a nice YAML schema.
+It comes with an IDE, a visualizer, and you can compile schemas down to parsers for various different languages (no Haskell...).

+Design principles like their fancy absolute offset handling and language neutrality have stunted serialization support.
+Though it's more like they have such powerful parsing that they can parse formats that can't be edited and re-serialized naively, like archives with file indexes.
+For proper handling, one should store a file table, and serialization generates the index.
+So in reverse, you would want to combine them.
+But it's a bit program-y.
+In binrep, you are in a programming language, so it's less of a problem... but I'm not sure if we can be very efficient at absolute offset stuff.

+Realistically, Kaitai Struct is the best decision for fast iteration on reversing unknown data. binrep is useful for loading data straight into Haskell for further processing, especially converting between simpler formats.

+#### Wuffs
+[Wuffs](https://github.com/google/wuffs) is a crazy exploration into safe low-level code via strong typing.
+You have to annotate every possibly dangerous statement with a proof of safety.
+It's a tedious, explicit, very safe and very fast imperative language for defining parsers and serializers.

+Wuffs is more a codec engineer's tool than a reverse engineer's one. binrep isn't really interested in speed, and being a Haskell library we get to focus on defining types and their composition in a declarative & functional manner.
+As such, we get to define more useful things quicker using binrep.

+Check out Wuffs if you need to write a bunch of codecs and they really, really need to be both fast and safe.
+The trade-off is, of course, your time.

 ## Generic binary representation
 binrep's generic deriving makes very few decisions: